Anand Panyarachun: Disagreements with the NPKC

 Anand disagreed with the military junta's plans to increase the defence budget.
-Anand denied the military's request for supplemental funding that would have totaled 53 billion baht.
+Anand denied the military's request for supplemental funding that would have totalled 53 billion baht.
 Junta member Air Chief Marshal Kaset Rojananil criticised the government for being too "inefficient" and calling for it to resign.
 Suchinda justified the military's request by stating that there were still communist fighters in the Indochina region.
 In November and December Anand publicly repeated his views that the country's security did not lie in military might, but in its economic and political development, on one occasion stating, "Military might is no longer a guarantee of national security.
 No nation can feel secure as long as its citizens are deprived of freedom of political expression and of the opportunities for a better and more meaningful life."

 Anand also voiced disagreement with the junta's draft constitution, although the constitution was ultimately promulgated.
 At first, he refused to comment as the Constitution Scrutinising Committee, hand-picked by Sunthorn, made changes to what became the final draft constitution.
 Then on 16 November, Anand spoke out against clauses that gave the appointed 360 member Senate the same powers as elected members of the House of Representatives as well as a clause allowing permanent public officials and military officers to hold political posts.
 Anand suggested that the Senate be reduced in size.
 The military-dominated Constitution Drafting Assembly refused to accept his suggestions and voted unanimously to pass the draft.
 Anand's response was simple: "I'm disappointed".